HANKSOONG/qwen-quantization-benchmark/README.md

 ### 1. Output quality is largely preserved after quantization

-All three precision levels produced semantically coherent and factually consistent answers to every prompt.
+All three precision levels produced semantically coherent and factually consistent answers to all prompts.

 A representative comparison for the prompt *"Explain neural network quantization in simple terms"*:

 | Precision | Response excerpt |
 |-----------|-----------------|